bmassengale/todo/README.md

 * Type `localhost:3000` into the web browser of your choice
   * Guest User Username: brads.app.guest@gmail.com
   * Guest User Password: LogInToBradsCoolWebApp
+  * I do not monitor this account and the content other users might have entered.
 #### Accessing the data without the React front end
 * In the upper right hand of the web page, click the "Sign Up" button to create an account or sign in if you already have one
 * After logging in, the homepage of the postman site will change to allow the beta feature of running postman in the browser